graezykev/ts-eslint-standard-js/steps.md

 };
 ```

-And check its style.
+And check its code style:

 ```sh
 npx eslint index.ts
 ```

-That also works!
+Showing the errors means the configurations also work for TS!

 ![ts eslint standard js](images/image-9.png)

-Besides, you can use `npx eslint .` to check all your files' styles with one command.
+Besides, you can use `npx eslint .` to check the style of all your files with one command.

 ### Fix Code Style Issues

-You can also use ESLint to automatically fix some illegal syntax and styles of your code.
+You can use the `--fix` flag in ESLint to automatically correct some of the illegal syntax and style issues in your code.

 ```sh
 npx eslint --fix index.ts
 # npx eslint --fix .
 ```

-Some problems will be fixed, like, the `"` will be changed to `'`, the `;` in the end of a line will be eliminated, etc.
+Some issues will be automatically fixed, such as changing `"` to `'`, removing unnecessary semicolons at the end of lines, and so on.

 ![ts eslint standard js](images/image-03.png)

-Of course, some problems won't be automatically fixed, such as the **used variables**, usually, ESLint won't fix them for you, and you need to modify them yourself.
+Certainly, not all issues will be automatically resolved.
+For instance, ESLint typically won't fix **unused variables**; you'll need to address those manually.

 ## 3. Editor (VS Code) Integration

-Using `npx eslint .` and `npx eslint --fix .` to check and format every JS/TS file in your codebase can be a nightmare, this is laborious and sometimes uncontrollable.
+Using `npx eslint .` and `npx eslint --fix .` to check and format every JS/TS file in your codebase can be a nightmare, which is laborious and sometimes uncontrollable.

 Imagine you need to edit the code in the editor and run the commands in the terminal, you may be facing a huge amount of errors at the time you run `npx eslint`.

-A way of easing the anxiousness is by integrating with **ESLint VS Code Extension**, to check and format the code problems along with your coding. i.e., make a mistake, be alerted by the editor immediately, and fix it right away.
+A way to ease the anxiety is by integrating with the **ESLint VS Code Extension**.
+It checks and formats the code problems along with your coding.
+For example, if you make a mistake, you'll be alerted by the editor immediately and can fix it right away.

-> You may be not using VS Code, but other editors like WebStorm have similar solutions.
+> You may not be using VS Code, but other editors like WebStorm offer similar solutions.

 ### VS Code ESLint Extension